 What follows is a quick look at some of the best fishing sites in this corner of Washington.

-We’ll give an overview of the Snake River first, since it’s shared by all four counties, and then we’ll take a peak at some of the other great fishing holes working our way from west to east.
+We’ll give an overview of the Snake River first, since it’s shared by all four counties, and then we’ll take a peek at some of the other great fishing holes working our way from west to east.

 A majority of this section of the Snake River flowing across the southeastern corner of Washington is largely tamed into a series of reservoirs behind hydroelectric dams.
 For many years now the dams have been the targets of groups who want to restore the Snake River’s migratory salmon and steelhead runs.